Hunmanby: Today

 Hunmanby is also the location of a television transmitter which acts as a local relay filler for Filey, Bridlington and the surrounding villages which are unable to receive transmissions from Oliver's Mount and Belmont.
 It also is a terminal for the VSNL Northern Europe submarine telecommunications cable connecting with De Marne in the Netherlands.

 In 2010, Hunmanby won a Silver-gilt at the Britain in Bloom awards, this was the first time the village had entered the competition.

 There is also an autograss track just outside the village.
 In 2018, actress and radio presenter Roxanne Pallett crashed whilst racing at the site.

+Hunmanby is home to Hunmanby FC, an amateur football club founded in 2025.
+They won promotion from the East Riding County League Division Five in the 2025–26 season.

+Former sports clubs in the village include Hunmanby United Football Club & Hunmanby Cricket Club.